Yesterday, a friend of mine discovered that his wife had been having an affair for 2 months.

 However, you can expect it to meet a type of need I call relationship needs.

-These are needs that can’t be met by friends or family and that you want to have met in your primary relationship e.g. like sexual needs, intimacy needs and emotional connection needs.
+These are needs that can’t be met by friends or family and that you want to have met in your primary relationship e.g. like sexual needs, intimacy needs, and emotional connection needs.

-When our relationship needs continually go unmet in our relationship, an affair can be our way of getting them met – albeit a less than optimal one.
+When our relationship needs continually go unmet in our relationship, an affair can be our way of getting them met – albeit a less than an optimal one.

 Without a doubt, the optimal way to deal with an unmet need is to talk about it honestly with your partner and then figure out a way to get your unmet need met.

 For many of us though, talking about our unmet needs is scary.
 We’re afraid of upsetting or hurting our partner.